Pylons/pyramid/docs/narr/threadlocals.rst

   lead to sadness later.

 - Neither ``get_current_request`` nor ``get_current_registry`` should
-  never be called within application-specific forks of third-party library code.
+  ever be called within application-specific forks of third-party library code.
 The library you've forked almost certainly has nothing to do with :mod:`repoze.bfg`, and making it dependent on repoze.bfg (rather than making your :mod:`repoze.bfg` application